werf/werf/docs/pages_en/advanced/building_images_with_stapel/git_directive.md

   to: /src/phantomjs
 ```

-## Motivation for git mappings

-The central idea is to infuse git history into the build process.

-### Patching instead of copying

-Most commits in the real application repository are about updating the code of the application itself.
-In this case, if the compilation is not required, assembling a new image equates to applying patches to the files of the previous image.

-### Remote repositories

-An application image may require source files from other repositories during the build process. werf provides the option to add files from remote repositories.
-Plus, it can detect changes in local and remote repositories.

 ## Syntax of a git mapping

 The _git mapping_ configuration for a local repository has the following parameters: